 There is no shortage of awareness within the educational community that compute education is important according Pluralsight founder and CEO Aaron Skonnard.
 The issue remains a lack of qualified teachers and approachable curriculum to make closing this gap realistic.

 This week’s experiment is aimed at empowering teachers and schools with the tools necessary to tackle computer programming in the classroom.
-The hope is that when everyday teachers realize that this is something they can tackle, given the right resources.
+The hope is that everyday teachers will realize that this is something they can tackle, given the right resources.
 Pluralsight is covering all costs.
 Courses will be taught by the company’s CEO Aaron Skonnard and founders of the Teaching Kids Programming non-profit Lynn Langit, a Microsoft MVP and Google Developer Expert award winner, and Llewellyn Falco, a legacy code expert and international speaker.

 The courses resemble art classes, Skonnard tells me, where students are getting their hands dirty, proverbially, and leave each session having created something tangible.
 The only requirement is an ability to type, and in some cases that isn’t even necessary with the courses making use of drag and drop software builders.